root-project/web/download/building_root/index.md

 Generate the Xcode project with `cmake -G Xcode /path/to/source/dir`.
 Open the generated file with the Xcode application.

 ### Visual Studio
-Generate the Microsoft Visual Studio soultion with `cmake -G "Visual Studio 10" /path/to/source/dir`.
+Generate the Microsoft Visual Studio solution with `cmake -G "Visual Studio 10" /path/to/source/dir`.
 Open the generated solution with `C:\Program Files\Microsoft Visual Studio 10.0\Common7\IDE\devenv.exe` ROOT.sln`

 ## Variables
 This is list of useful ROOT and general CMake variables that can control the build process:

 ### CMake standard variables
-Here are some of the CMake variables that are used often, along with a brief explanation and ROOT-specific notes.
-For full documentation, check the CMake docs or execute `cmake --help-variable VARIABLE_NAME`.
+Here are some of the `CMake` variables that are used often, along with a brief explanation and ROOT-specific notes.
+For full documentation, check the `CMake` docs or execute `cmake --help-variable VARIABLE_NAME`.

 | Variable | Type | Explanation |
 |----------|-------|---------------|